News & Stories

 Partners | Newsroom

-The University’s Forestry building in Hobart and River’s Edge building at Inveresk have received national and international recognition at two prestigious award events held in November.
+The University’s Forestry building in Hobart and River’s Edge building at Inveresk have received national and international recognition at three prestigious award events held in November.

 Competing against 12 other finalists from around the globe, Forestry was crowned the winner of the Future Project: Education category at the World Architecture Festival Awards held in Singapore between 6 – 8 November.